oscardias/u1backup/README.md

 ------------

 The class made available here will dump your MySQL databases (one or more) and save them into a folder (defined by you - test if the script can write to this folder).
+From version 1.1, it also lets you backup directories.

 Next, it will connect to Ubuntu One using the credentials you provide.
 If it's the first time running the script, it will create a file named u1backup with the token